jfreboud/neko/README.md

 First, let us test the `example_physionet.py` file in order to look at the shape of the 12-lead electrocardiograms:
 - 12 different timeseries that are sampled at 100Hz or 500Hz
-- in the following, let us focus on the 100Hz ECGs.
+- in the following, let us focus on the 100Hz ECGs which are shorter

-In order to create patients' partitions, the plan is the following:
-1. for each patient, encode the 12-lead timeseries into features vectors
-2. run K means clustering on the previous vectors

-The principal difficulty seems to encode the features vectors.
+- the timeseries not cleanly centered around 0, we will need some preprocessing.

+Then, the difficulty is to find a way to train the encoder in an unsupervised way.
 The triplet loss could be a solution:
-1. sample an anchor features' vector from patient A, a positive features' vector from the same patient A and a negative features' vector from patient B
+1. sample anchor `features` from patient A, positive `features` from another record of same patient A and negative `features` from patient B
-2. learn that the anchor and positive features should be similar while the anchor and the negative features should not.
+2. learn that the anchor and positive `features` should be similar while the anchor and the negative `features` should not.

-Let us consider
-[styleGAN](https://cv-tricks.com/how-to/understanding-stylegan-for-image-generation-using-deep-learning/amp/).
+We can also consider [styleGAN](https://cv-tricks.com/how-to/understanding-stylegan-for-image-generation-using-deep-learning/amp/).
-The 12-lead timeseries of the ECG could be modulated by the features vector previously mentioned.
+The 12-lead timeseries of the ECG could be modulated by the `features` of the encoder that would act as the style vector.
 This seems relevant because:
 1. a generative learning approach could train the models more effectively than GANs
 2. the system would be interpretable: the features' vector (the style)